reachsrirams/openstack-scripts/README.md

 5. Configure OpenStack packages using `sudo bash configure.sh`.
 The **node type** is detected automatically
    - **Note - during the configuration of MariaDB, you will be required to enter DB password manually and confirm few DB clean up operations**

+6. For installing a Glance image use the `setup-cirros-image.sh` available in the lib folder.

 ## Updating IP Address ##

 The install scripts use a name for the controller (defined in `config-parameters.sh` script).
 This name needs to be updated in the /etc/hosts file.
 Also to view the VNC console of an instance, it is convenient to use IP address in the Nova configuration file.
 All these changes can be done using `util/update-ip.sh` script.